Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 c. pyruvate

-d. one or another intermediate in the TCA cycle, depending on the amino acid
+d. one or another intermediate in the TCA cycle, depending on the amino

 e. urea